 What inspired you to become a nurse?

-I was a candy striper at our Greater Niagara General Site when I was 13 years old.
+I was a candy striper at our Niagara Falls Site when I was 13 years old.
 I've always loved healthcare and knew I wanted to be a nurse.
 I love caring for patient and families.
 It is very rewarding career.
 I also knew there were many different job opportunities with a nursing degree.

 What has been the biggest challenge for you personally through COVID?